-For the isolation of leukocytes from the small intestines and colons, small intestines and colons were dissected from the pylorus and the rectum, were separated from the mesenteric tissue from Peyer’s patches and from fat and were placed in ice-cold HBSS with 2% FBS (Gibco, cat#).
+For the isolation of leukocytes from the small intestines and colons, small intestines and colons were dissected from the pylorus and the rectum, were separated from the mesenteric tissue from Peyer’s patches and from fat and were placed in ice-cold HBSS with 2% FBS.
 Intestinal content was removed with PBS, and the small intestines and colons were opened by a longitudinal cut and washed 3 times in ice-cold HBSS with 2% FBS.
-To remove mucus and epithelial cells, small intestines and colons were incubated with HBSS with 2% FBS and 1 mM dithiothreitol (DTT, provider, cat #) for 20 min with constant shaking followed by an incubation with HBSS containing 2% FBS and 1.3mM EDTA (Merck Millipore, cat#) for 40 min.
-Tissue pieces were then cut into small pieces and incubated for 1 h at 37 ˚C with RPMI containing 2% FBS (provider, cat #), 2 mg/mL collagenase IV (Sigma, cat #) and 40 U/mL DNase I (Roche, cat#).
-At the end of incubation, the suspension was homogenized with a 19G syringe and filtered through a 70 µM strainer (provider, cat #).
+To remove mucus and epithelial cells, small intestines and colons were incubated with HBSS with 2% FBS and 1 mM 1,4 dithiothreitol (DTT, Sigma, 10197777001) for 20 min with constant shaking followed by an incubation with HBSS containing 2% FBS and 1.3mM EDTA for 40 min.
+Tissue pieces were then cut into small pieces and incubated for 1 h at 37 ˚C with RPMI containing 2% FBS, 2 mg/mL collagenase IV (ThermoFisher, Cat#17104019) and 40 U/mL DNase I. At the end of incubation, the suspension was homogenized with a 19G syringe and filtered through a 70 µM strainer.

-[A small paragraph should be added regarding cell counting: like: Absolute cell numbers from tissue single-cell suspensions were counted by the use of a hemocytometer (?).]

 Flow cytometry